KTH/kth-style-packages/README.md

 The icons are moved to build catalog through a gulptask during build.

 ### Release
 KTH Style is currently in alpha.
-Changes are commited and pushed in the usual way to GitHub but when it's time to release a new version this is procedure:
+Changes are commited and pushed in the usual way to GitHub but when it's time to release a new version to npmjs.com this is procedure:

 *REMEMBER: Don't change version in the package.json!*